JoeriDamme/nodejs-typescript-boilerplate/README.md

 - `yarn lint` Lint the project with `eslint`.
 - `yarn format` Format the files with `prettier`.
 - `yarn test` Run all the `*.test.ts` files in the project.

+## Known issues

+- The VS Code extension for prettier is not working with Prettier v3 and Yarn's PnP.